top of page

 Treating solid tumours with CAR T-cells

-At Leucid Bio we are developing improved CAR T-cell technologies that produce better and more durable responses than previous CAR-T generations.
+At Leucid Bio we are developing improved lateral CAR-T therapies as well as cell engineering technologies that produce better and more durable responses than second-generation CAR-Ts.
 Our dedicated team of researchers use an integrated approach to overcome key challenges in CAR-T cell treatment of solid tumours, aiming to realise the full potential of this cutting-edge therapy for patients.

 Our Technologies